benbalter/benbalter.github.com/_posts/2016-10-31-eight-things-i-wish-i-knew-my-first-week-at-github.md

 There's a reason every GitHubber is given a learning and development stipend.
 It's because GitHub wants you to be constantly growing and improving.
 If there's something you're interested in, grab a book on the subject.
 [Here's a few of my favorites](http://ben.balter.com/books-for-geeks/).
 If you're getting your work done, you can even take 20–30 minutes out of the workday to read it.
 Better yet, share the highlights with your team so they can learn as well.

-In general, you should always be pushing yourself to step 10% outside of your comfort zone.
+In general, you should always be pushing yourself to step 10% outside your comfort zone.
 That means taking on tasks you think you're 90% qualified to tackle.
 Your fellow GitHubbers will help you rise to that last 10%.
 That might mean that you submit your first pull request to an open source project.
 Maybe you pair with a developer to implement a simple change (and learn some Ruby in the process).
 Maybe you ask to be involved in a product launch or marketing plan.
 Whatever it is, it can't hurt to ask (and try).

 *Pro-tip*: GitHub's learning and development benefit is explicitly for your personal development.
 If there's a class, certification, whatever, that you've been eyeing, talk to your manager to see if GitHub can foot the bill.